 Through the Homeless Outreach program, outreach workers will conduct outreach and engagement services, assessments, and referrals to individuals experiencing homelessness.
-Services will be provided at emergency shelters, transitional housing facilities, community-based organizations, and in the field.
-This program will also provide support to individuals once they are housed.
+Services will be provided at emergency shelters, transitional housing facilities, communitybased organizations, out in the woods where the homeless are located, and to support the homeless once they are housed.
 This program may impact all of the seven negative outcomes: suicide, incarceration, unemployment, school failure or dropout, prolonged suffering, homelessness, and removal of children from the home.
 The primary goal of the Homeless Outreach program will be to identify individuals in need of mental health services, make referrals to treatment and case management services, and support individuals in securing housing.